 The Portal shall be configured to use an email account to automatically send trouble notification emails to a list of designated addresses.
 These emails shall list the details of all the current faults.

 A link to the Master Clock/Message Host web interface shall be provided in order for the recipient to perform trouble shooting actions such as viewing up to-do-date fault information, enabling service mode status, and making configuration changes.

+The volume of station devices shall be remotely adjustable via a web browser.

 Mobile Quick Access